Each year 40,000 under-fives are admitted to hospital following accidents, and lots of these accidents are preventable.

-- Don’t put your baby in a bouncing cradle or baby car seats on the floor, rather than on a table or kitchen worktop as their wriggling could tip it over the edge.
+- Always keep bouncing cradles or baby car seats on the floor, rather than on a table or kitchen worktop, as your baby’s wriggling could tip it over the edge.

-- Hold on to the handrail when carrying your baby up and down stairs in case you trip.
+- Hold on to the handrail when carrying your baby up and down stairs, in case you trip.
 Make sure the stairs are free of toys and other trip hazards.

 - Watch where you’re putting your feet while carrying your baby.
 It’s easy to trip over something like a toy.

 - Use a five-point harness to secure your baby in a highchair or pram every time you put them in.

 Once they learn to crawl, babies may try to climb onto things, such as sofas, which increases the risk of falling.
 Here are some injury prevention tips for parents of crawling babies:

-- Fit safety gates at the top and bottom of the stairs to stop a baby from climbing stairs or falling down them.
+- Fit safety gates to stop your baby getting onto stairs.
 Close the gates properly after you go through them.

 - Keep low furniture away from windows.
 Have windows fitted with locks or safety catches that restrict the opening to less than 6.5cm (2.5 inches), to stop babies climbing out.
 Make sure adults know where the keys are kept in case of a fire.

-When babies start to walk, they're unsteady on their feet but can move very quickly, although they tend to trip and fall.
+When babies start to walk, they're unsteady on their feet, but can move very quickly.
+They tend to trip and fall.
 Here are some injury prevention tips for parents of toddlers:

-- Continue to use safety gates at the top and bottom of the stairs until your infant is at least two years old.
+- Carry on using safety gates at the top and bottom of stairs until your infant is at least two years old.

-- Teach your child how to climb stairs but never let them go up and down on their own (even four-year-olds may need some help).
+- Start to teach your child how to climb stairs, but never let them go up and down on their own (even four-year-olds may need some help).

-- Don’t let children under five sleep in the top bunk of a bunk bed, as they can easily fall out.
+- Don’t let children under six sleep in the top bunk of a bunk bed, as they can easily fall out.

 - Keep low furniture away from windows and ensure that windows are fitted with locks or safety catches.
 Make sure adults know where the keys are kept in case of fire.

-- Continue to use a five-point harness when your child is in their highchair or pushchair.
+- Carry on using a five-point harness when your child is in their highchair or pushchair.